-- 2.72.
-The revised proposal by Singapore also includes provisions related to the content of notice as well as on consultation, reporting, and monitoring. - 2.73.
+- 2.75.
+The revised proposal JOB/AG/101/Rev.1 by Singapore also includes provisions related to the content of notice as well as on consultation, reporting, and monitoring in paragraphs 3 to 7. - 2.76.
 These provisions did not generate lengthy debates amongst the Membership.
-At least one Member, however, noted that the suggested provisions might be too onerous, including the one requiring that reasons be provided for the institution of measures.
+However, it was noted that the suggested provisions might be too onerous, including the one requiring that reasons be provided for the institution of restrictive measures.
 It was also noted that the proposed text was redundant considering the existing language in the AoA.
+In its latest proposal, JOB/AG/101/Rev.2, Singapore has taken on board the concerns expressed and has deleted these paragraphs.